-- 14.1 Staff members must not reveal confidential information about pupils/students or their parent or carers expect to those colleagues who have a professional role in relation to the pupil. - 14.2 Staff members are likely at some point to witness actions which need to be confidential.
+- 15.1 Colleagues must ensure that any personal data available to them relating to students, parents, carers, suppliers and employees is kept strictly confidential and not disclosed without the express permission of the subject and in line with GDPR Regulations. - 15.2 Colleagues must not reveal confidential information about pupils/students or their parents or carers except to those colleagues who have a professional role in relation to the pupil. - 15.3 Colleagues are likely at some point to witness actions which need to be confidential.
 For example, where a pupil is bullied by another pupil (or by another staff member), this needs to be reported and dealt with in accordance with the appropriate Trust procedure.
 It must not be discussed outside of school, including with the pupil/student parent or carer, nor with colleagues in the school except with senior leadership of staff with the appropriate authority to deal with the matter.

-15. Dress and appearance
+16 Dress and appearance

-- 15.1 EMAT recognises that a person's dress and appearance are matters of personal choice and selfexpression.
-However, staff members must dress in a manner that is appropriate to a professional role and promotes a professional image. - 15.2 The teaching profession is a formal and professional vocation that encompasses both teaching and support staff.
-A staff dress code should reflect expected professional standards as it is important that all school staff project a professional image to students, parents and other stakeholders. - 15.3 Our dress code reflects the high expectations of the Trust in terms of learning and teaching, behaviour and student uniform. - 15.4 Staff members must not dress in a manner that could be regarded by others as offensive or revealing. - 15.5 Adults who work with pupils/students should ensure they are dressed appropriately for the tasks and the work they undertake. - 15.6 Those who dress in a manner which could be considered as inappropriate could render themselves vulnerable to criticism or allegations.
-This means that adults should wear clothing which: - Is appropriate to their role - Is not likely to be viewed as offensive, revealing or sexually provocative - Does not distract, cause embarrassment, or give rise to misunderstanding - Is absent of any political or other contentious slogans - Is not considered to be discriminatory and is culturally sensitive. - 15.7 General principle - Staff must abide by the dress code and dress appropriately for their particular role. - The Headteacher has the final say on whether clothing and appearance is appropriate. - If a staff member's clothing or appearance is not deemed appropriate, the Headteacher/HR/or other members of SLT will speak to the staff member concerned to discuss any concerns.
+- 16.1 EMAT recognises that a person's dress and appearance are matters of personal choice and selfexpression.
+However, Colleagues must dress in a manner that is appropriate to a professional role and promotes a professional image. - 16.2 The teaching profession is a formal and professional vocation that encompasses both teaching and support staff.
+A staff dress code should reflect expected professional standards as it is important that all school staff project a professional image to students, parents and other stakeholders. - 16.3 Our dress code reflects the high expectations of the Trust in terms of learning and teaching, behaviour and student uniform. - 16.4 Colleagues must not dress in a manner that could be regarded by others as offensive or revealing. - 16.5 Adults who work with pupils/students should ensure they are dressed appropriately for the tasks and the work they undertake. - 16.6 Those who dress in a manner which could be considered as inappropriate could render themselves vulnerable to criticism or allegations.
+This means that adults should wear clothing which: - Is appropriate to their role - Is not likely to be viewed as offensive, revealing or sexually provocative - Does not distract, cause embarrassment, or give rise to misunderstanding - Is absent of any political or other contentious slogans - Is not considered to be discriminatory and is culturally sensitive.

+16.7 General principle

+- Staff must abide by the dress code and dress professionally and appropriately for their particular role. - The Headteacher has the final say on whether clothing and appearance is appropriate. - If a staff member's clothing or appearance is not deemed appropriate, the Headteacher or other members of SLT will speak to the staff member concerned to discuss any concerns.

-15.8 Information for all staff
+16.8 Information for all staff

-- Clothing must be professional attire, not casual wear. - Gender stereotypes are not required/reinforced by this policy. - Shirts, blouses, knitwear should be smart.
-Whilst not mandatory, ties can present a professional image. - Trousers must be tailored and be full or 3⁄4 length, but no shorter.
-Any cropped trousers must be formal and tailored. - PE staff should wear the designated staff kit.
-Shorts must maintain professional standards. - Dresses and skirts must not be too short (just above the knee at the shortest)
+- Clothing must be professional smart/office attire, not casual wear. - Gender stereotypes are not required/reinforced by this policy. - Shirts, blouses, knitwear should be smart.
+Whilst not mandatory, ties can present a professional image. - Trousers must be tailored and no shorter than 3⁄4 length. - PE staff should wear the designated staff kit.
+Shorts must maintain professional standards. - Dresses and skirts must be no shorter than knee length